-In Ukraine practical training in enterprises is a mandatory part of all secondary level VET courses.
+- In Turkey work-based learning, known as traineeship, is compulsory in all upper secondary technical and vocational education: technical and vocational education accounts for around 44% of all secondary education.
+Traineeships sit alongside a large apprenticeship system, and both are governed by the same 1986 law.
+Under this law, all companies with 20 or more employees must provide training places for secondary vocational education students, although the extent to which this actually occurs is not clear.
+Trainees are paid a wage that must not be less than 30% of the minimum wage; a contract is signed by the student and the employer. - In Ukraine practical training in enterprises is a mandatory part of all secondary level VET courses.
 These courses account for about 26% of all upper secondary students.
 Around 20-30% of the total course time should be spent in an enterprise and a contract is drawn up for each placement.
 Students are paid a salary, part of which the enterprise pays to the school.

-All these examples are from countries that are classified by the World Bank as either lower-middleincome or upper-middle-income countries.
-TABLE 3.1 shows the ETF's partner countries classified in this way.
+All these examples are from countries that are classified by the World Bank as either lower-middle-income or upper-middle-income countries.
+The table below shows the ETF's partner countries classified in this way.
 This suggests that a lower level of gross domestic product (GDP) is not necessarily an impediment to the introduction of work-based learning programmes.